Main Claire's Itchy Feet logo

 Caye Caulker

-Caye Caulker is a tiny, laidback island where the motto is “Go Slow”.
-There’s not much to do here except relax, enjoy the sun and spend some time in the ocean, which is exactly why I love it so much!
+Caye Caulker will be the first Belize vacation site I recommend.
+It is a tiny, laidback island where the motto is “Go Slow”.
+If you’re asking me what to do in Belize especially in Caye Caulker, there’s not much to do here except relax, enjoy the sun and spend some time in the ocean, which is exactly why I love it so much!

-The island is a short boat ride away from the Belize Barrier Reef, making it one of the best places in the country to book a snorkeling or diving tour.
+The island is a short boat ride away from the Belize Barrier Reef, making it one of the best trips to Belize to book a snorkeling or diving tour.
 I can personally recommend Stressless Eco-Friendly Tours.
 I went on their five-hour snorkeling tour and ended up seeing nurse sharks, sea turtles, stingrays, and a large array of beautiful tropical fish since we visit Shark Ray Alley

-If you prefer to relax and lounge in the sun all day, head to the Lazy Lizard.
+If you prefer to relax and lounge during your Belize travel in the sun all day, head to the Lazy Lizard.
 This popular beach bar is located at the Split, a channel dividing the island into two halves.
-It’s the place to be on Caye Caulker, and everyone comes here to chill out, go for a swim and have some drinks.
-The ocean views are amazing, too!
+It’s the place to be on Caye Caulker, and everyone comes here to chill out, go for a swim, and have some drinks.
+The ocean views are amazing, this is a must add to your Belize things to do list.

 San Ignacio

-Located in the west of Belize, San Ignacio is a popular backpacker’s hub, as many travelers stop here on their way to Guatemala.
+Located in the west of Belize, San Ignacio is a popular backpacker’s hub for Belize travel, as many travelers traveling to Belize stop here on their way to Guatemala.
 It’s an excellent base for exploring the Mayan ruins of Caracol and Xunantunich, as well as the mysterious Actun Tunichil Muknal (ATM) Cave, which is home to a Maya sacrificial site.

 Placencia